OSSTF/FEESO Home

 As an OSSTF/FEESO member, you have ready access to a wide range of services.
 They span the professional and protective needs of all members.
 In addition, there are a number of other services and products that members may choose to access.

+Ontario Teachers’ Insurance Plan (OTIP/RAEO) provides insurance and group benefit services for education employees and retirees.
 OTIP/RAEO is a non-profit organization owned and jointly governed by a Board of Trustees representing Ontario’s four education affiliates (AEFO, ETFO, OECTA and OSSTF/FEESO).
+Each year, OTIP awards twelve $1,500 academic bursaries to six female and six male students across Ontario through an online application

 Teachers Life offers life insurance to the education community.
 This insurance company started as a compassionate group of secondary school educators, who believed in the advantages of helping each other.
-Still true to their roots, 75 years later, Teachers Life has grown into one of the most innovative, respected and successful not-for-profit insurance organizations in Canada.

 Where can I find pension information?